trothr/best/SSH.md

 to the server, and is associated with the private key just created.
 Protect your private key (`$HOME/.ssh/id_rsa`) rigorously, but distribute the public key widely (`$HOME/.ssh/id_rsa.pub`).

+The public half of your SSH keypair looks something like ...

+    ssh-rsa fdsafdsafdsafdsfdsfdsafdsafda identifier

 On servers you wish to connect with securely, append the public key to the `$HOME/.ssh/authorized_keys` file. (see below)